anoop9/microservices-workflow-example/README.md

 # Introduction

-This is an order fulfillment workflow example project, containing 3 subprojects, normal spring-boot project, same example project using temporal workflow framework (https://temporal.io/) and same example project using Netflix conductor (https://conductor.netflix.com/.
+This is a microservices workflow orchestration example project in Java (spring-boot) for a simple order fulfillment flow.
+It contains 3 subprojects, normal spring-boot project, same example project using temporal workflow framework (https://temporal.io/) and same example project using Netflix conductor (https://conductor.netflix.com/).
 The idea is you get a feeling/example of how to use these workflow frameworks with a simple Spring boot example project.

 1) A simple order fulfillment microservices project in spring-boot containing three microservices (order-svc, payment-svc and shipment-svc): check folder - **_order-fullfillment-workflow_**
-2) The same spring-boot project using Temporal:**_order-fullfillment-workflow_temporal_**
+2) The same spring-boot project using Temporal: **_order-fullfillment-workflow_temporal_**
-3) The same spring-boot project using Netflix conductor:**_order-fullfillment-workflow_conductor_**
+3) The same spring-boot project using Netflix conductor: **_order-fullfillment-workflow_conductor_**

+You create an order, debit payment for order, ship the order and finally mark the order as completed.
+We are using three different microservices for this.
 The way how these microservices interact is depicted in the following diagram. ![Alt text](orderfullfillment.png?raw=true "order fulfillment workflow")

 1) User initiate a checkout via UI (simulated as a REST endpoint call by creating a new order)